testdouble/time_traveler_demo/README.md

 worth noting that it's the _database_ that's populating this default as opposed to Rails).

-Ok, click `Delete` the record and create a few **real** moon landings.
+Click `Delete` under the record and get ready to record a few **real** moon landings.

-To do this, first stop the server and then start it again, this time with a `TRAVEL_TO` environment variable set for the time of the Apollo 11 landing:
+To do this, first stop the server and then start it again, this time with a `TRAVEL_TO` environment variable set for the date of the Apollo 11 landing:

 ```sh
 $ TRAVEL_TO=1969-07-20 ./script/server
 ```

-And create a moon landing named "Apollo 11".
+Now create a moon landing named "Apollo 11".
 In fact, try adding [a few more moon landings](https://en.wikipedia.org/wiki/Moon_landing#Human_Moon_landings_(1969–1972)) by repeating this process of time-traveling to the intended date and creating a